spring-projects/spring-data-rest/doc/main_wiki.md

 The "rel" of the link will match the exposed name of the repository.
 Your application should keep track of this rel value as the key to this repository.

 Similarly, if you issue a GET to `http://localhost:8080/data/person`, you should get back a list of entities exposed at this resource (as returned by the CrudRepository.findAll method).
+At the moment, there is no paging, sorting, or querying capability.

     curl -v http://localhost:8080/data/person